-The imcID parameter MUST contain the IMC ID value provided to TNC_IMC_Initialize.
-The connectionID parameter MUST contain a valid network connection ID.
+In the imcID parameter, the TNCC MUST pass the IMC ID value provided to TNC_IMC_Initialize.
+In the connectionID parameter, the TNCC MUST pass a valid network connection ID.
 IMCs MAY check these values to make sure they are valid and return an error if not, but IMCs are not required to make these checks.